alexj212/dumpr/README.md

   * --export
     * Will make the application export the embedded templates to --webDir value.
 The application will exit once completed.
 The templates can then be customized.

+  * --purgeOlderThan=24h
+    * Purge sessions from disk older than value.
+0 will disable.

+  * --maxSessionSize=5
+    * maximum session size in mb